-This article discusses what the blinking or flashing light on your dashboard signifies and what the possible causes for your 4 wheel drive to not engage.
-Strangely enough, this is a fairly common occurrence on most makes of 4 wheel drives but is not really a complex problem to troubleshoot.
+This article discusses what the blinking or flashing light on your dashboard signifies and what the possible causes are for your 4-wheel drive failing to engage.
+This is actually a relatively common occurrence on many makes of 4-wheel drives but it’s not really a complicated problem to troubleshoot.

-So what is that 4 wheel drive indicator blinking on your dashboard means?
-The purpose of the 4 wheel drive light is to indicate when you have engaged 4WD mode by selecting 4H.
+So what does that 4-wheel drive indicator blinking/flashing on your dashboard mean?
+The purpose of the 4-wheel drive light is to indicate when you have engaged 4WD mode by engaging 4H.
 When the light flashes continuously for more than 30 seconds it signifies there is a problem somewhere on your drivetrain system and that 4WD has not engaged properly.
-Once the 4WD mode is engaged successfully, the 4×4 light will shine a solid color, usually orange or green.
+Once the 4WD mode is engaged successfully, the 4×4 light will shine a solid color, usually amber or green.

 Why My 4-Wheel Drive light blinks but won’t Engage

-Everything was going fine until my mate’s very capable 4×4 failed to clear an obstacle I cruised over with ease.
-Now, the reason I thought this was odd was that his 4WD was kitted with a suspension upgrade and bigger tires and it has low-range with diff lockers.
+Everything was going fine until one mate’s very capable 4×4 failed to clear an obstacle that I had cruised over with ease.
+Now, the reason I thought this was odd was that his 4WD was well-kitted with a full suspension, tires, lockers, etc. A very capable rig.

-He then signaled to me to come to have a look since his truck was behaving strangely.
-Low and behold the 4 wheel drive light was simply flashing on his dashboard.
+He then signaled to me to come have a look since his truck was behaving rather strangely.
+Low and behold the 4-wheel drive light was just flashing on his dashboard.
 What was wrong?
 His 4WD failed to engage properly!
 But why?

 Let’s look at a few of the usual suspects.

 Fast forward a few decades and, enter the Actuator.
 The actuator is a component found mostly on modern four-wheel drives and is designed to electronically engage 4 wheel drive.
-It accomplishes this by means of a small electric motor bolted onto the transfer case that shifts a pin in place to lock the center transfer differential.
+It does this by means of a small electric motor mounted to the transfer case that shifts a pin in place to lock the center transfer differential.

-The actuator allows you to shift from 2WD to 4WD on the fly and back to 2WD without stopping and can be engaged and disengaged by means of a switch inside the cabin, usually on the dashboard.
-The actuator can be activated electrically or with the use of an air vacuum system.
+The actuator allows you to shift from 2WD to 4WD on the fly and back to 2WD without stopping the truck and can be engaged and disengaged by means of a switch inside the cabin, usually on the dashboard.
+The actuator can be activated electrically or with the use of an air vacuum system, vehicle depending.
 The beauty of this device is that negates the need for the driver to stop the vehicle, having to get out, to manually engage the vehicle into four-wheel mode by locking wheel hubs.
 Hooray for technology!!!!

 The Rear Diff Locker

-This is another culprit that could result in a flashing 4WD signal on the dashboard.
-This signal might be red in color instead of orange.
-This happens when you are in 4WD 4Lo (Low range) mode and you want to engage the rear diff locker.
-The rear diff locker also uses a type of electric actuator to engage the locker inside the differential.
-The rear locker is used under challenging off-road situations where you require maximum traction on as many wheels as possible.
+This is another culprit that could result in a flashing 4WD locker signal on the dashboard.
+This signal might be flashing red in color instead of solid orange/amber.
+This happens when you are in 4WD 4Lo (Low range) mode and you want to engage the front or rear diff locker.
+These diff lockers use a type of electric actuator/motor to engage the locker inside the differential.
+Front and rear lockers should only be used under very challenging off-road situations where you require maximum traction and torque on as many wheels as possible.

 What does the 4WD light on the Dashboard signal?